truenas/documentation/content/SCALE/SCALEUIReference/Storage/Datasets/SnapshotsScreens.md

 ---
 title: "Snapshots Screen"
-description: "This article provides information on the settings and functions found on the Snapshots screen."
+description: "Provides information on the settings and functions found on the Snapshots screen."
 weight: 35
 tags:
 - scalesnapshots